nanqunchen/nanqunchen/README.md

 Nice to see you here, and please feel free to contact me.

 One more thing.
 👈 The avatar is drawn by my girl.
-Just contact me if you want one. lol.
+Just contact me if you also want one.
+Lol.